d2m-r/student-hub/project-documents/r-programming/wrangling-function.md

 Completing through the GitHub Classroom assignment is recommended.
 Alternatively, you may choose to create a dedicated repo within the D2M-R organization.

-Detailed submission instructions are included in the `core-submission.qmd` document and the [GitHub Submissions Guidelines](http://d2m-r.github.io/assessment/misc/gh-submissions.html).
+Detailed submission instructions are included in the `core-submission.md` document and the [GitHub Submissions Guidelines](http://d2m-r.github.io/assessment/misc/gh-submissions.html).

 **Reminder:** Your work is not submitted until you have completed the [Submission Form](http://d2m-r.github.io/submit.html).